How is consumption estimated?

 Graph of estimated consumption

-When viewing the consumptions of a serviced location for a certain year (bar chart).
-Next to the actual consumptions bar, a second bar will be shown, showing the estimated consumption of that year.
+When viewing a service location's consumption for a specific year (bar chart), a second bar is displayed next to the actual consumption bar, showing the estimated consumption for that year.